Maximize your returns by ditching money market funds

 With interest rates at record lows, money market funds are becoming less appealing.
 Investors used to earn 2 per cent on a money market fund and happily paid (or ignored) the 1 per cent fee.

 However, when money market funds saw the peak of popularity, financial institutions paid next to nothing on their savings accounts, and so savers had little choice.
-These days, investors have options such as the EQ Bank Savings Plus Account which pays one of the highest interest rates in Canada on deposits with no fees.
+These days, investors have options such as the Savings Plus Account which pays one of the highest interest rates in Canada on deposits with no fees.

 *Interest is calculated daily on the total closing balance and paid monthly.
 Rates are per annum and subject to change without notice.